tonifuc3m/boston_housing/README.md

 This is an exploration of the Kaggle Iowa House Prices datasets.

+Notes:

-+ The main code is an R Markdown.
++ The main code is an R Markdown (.rmd).
+However, to explore the notebook online, use the .md file.

-+ R version: 3.5.1
++ R version: 3.5.1.

-+ Packages needed: c("data.table", "dplyr", "tidyr", "stringr" ,"pracma", "skimr", "ggplot2", "caret", "glmnet", "doParallel", "xgboost")
++ Packages needed: c("data.table", "dplyr", "tidyr", "stringr" ,"pracma", "skimr", "ggplot2", "caret", "glmnet", "doParallel", "xgboost").

 Steps: